shuzaei/Puyo-Insights/src/content/posts/1_chain.md

 ## What is a Chain?

-In Puyo, 4 or more connected Puyos of the same color are cleared at the same time.
-After the Puyos are cleared, the Puyos above the cleared Puyos fall down to fill the empty spaces.
+In Puyo, 4 or more connected puyos of the same color are cleared at the same time.
+After the puyos are cleared, the puyos above the cleared puyos fall down to fill the empty spaces.
 If the same condition is met again, the chain continues.

-When the chain finishes, the garbage Puyos are calculated based on the point system.
-Here is the point system for the garbage Puyos:
+When the chain finishes, the garbage puyos are calculated based on the point system.
+Here is the point system for the garbage puyos:

-- Falling Bonus: 1 point for each Puyo that manually falls down by 1 cell
+- Falling Bonus: 1 point for each puyo that manually falls down by 1 cell
-- Chain Bonus: max((the number of all Puyos cleared in a chain) * (A + B + C) * 10, 40)
+- Chain Bonus: max((the number of all puyos cleared in a chain) * (A + B + C) * 10, 40)
   - A = chain length bonus:
     | n | chain length bonus |
     |---|---------------------|